osate/osate2/alisa/org.osate.alisa.help/help/markdown/VerifyDoc.md

-* *Qualifiedname*: a name that consists of one or more <dot> separated identifiers.
+* *Qualifiedname*: a name that consists of one or more &lt;dot&gt; separated identifiers.
 This name is globally known and must be unique with respect to other verification plan names.
 A verification plan is referenced by its name.

 * *Title*: a short descriptor of the verification plan.
 This optional element may be used as more descriptive label than the name.